-Testing for a substring or partial match
+Testing for a partial match

 An alternative formula using MATCH